AlaskaAirlines/auro-input/demo/demo.md

 Use the `min` attribute to define a minimum value used during validation.
 The attribute will only apply when `auro-input` also has a `type` attribute for `numeric` or any date format.

-The `min` attribute should be used in combination with the `setCustomValidityRangeUnderrflow` attribute to define help text used when the `min` attribute validation fails.
+The `min` attribute should be used in combination with the `setCustomValidityRangeUnderflow` attribute to define help text used when the `min` attribute validation fails.

 #### Date Example